This is the place to turn your passion into a project

 You’ll meet plenty of undergraduate and graduate students in the College of Natural Resources and Environment who are doing their own research projects or working with a faculty member.
 Check out Dylan's video and talk to a faculty member about your own research niche.

-Deirdre Conroy, a wildlife conservation major, has built much of her undergraduate career around research.
-As a freshman, she began working with Professor Marcella Kelly by entering data for a camera trapping project.
-After completing projects on bat composition and diversity, her next project is a study in Belize on how sustainable logging impacts jaguars.
+As a wildlife conservation major, Deirdre Conroy built much of her undergraduate career around research.
+She began working with Professor Marcella Kelly during her freshman year, entering data for a camera trapping project.
+After completing projects on bat composition and diversity, she traveled to Belize to study how sustainable logging impacts jaguars.

 Meet some of our research partners